|Name of Electricity Company||Location|

 Step 2: Pay the essential charges which include:

 - A reconnection fee of RM 3 for low voltage and RM 80 for medium and high voltage.

 Step 3: Once your application is approved, TNB will reconnect your electricity line.

-Do note than a homeowner of an existing premise can only apply directly to TNB (without hiring a contractor) provided that:
+Do note that a homeowner of an existing premise can only apply directly to TNB (without hiring a contractor) provided that:

-- The TNB service cable and premise’s meter board are in good condition.
+- The TNB service cable and the premise’s meter board are in good condition.

 - No premise renovation has been done involving internal wiring.

 - The premise’s internal wiring is in good working condition.

 If you wish to seek clarification on other residential electricity supply-related questions such as how to close your TNB account, change your tenancy for easier billing, upgrade your electricity supply, or check your deposit, read TNB’s FAQ page.

 Next up is your water supply.
 This will depend on where you live in Malaysia.
 Each state is served by its own water utility company except for Kuala Lumpur, Putrajaya and Selangor as shown below: